Abstract

 To What Degree Can a Test be Accelerated?
 Is There a Recommended Ratio?

-An accelerated test is not equivalent to running the test for the full time.
+An accelerated test is not equivalent to running the test for its lifespan.
 Generally, the less the test is accelerated, the more accurately it reflects the real world.
 At a minimum, the test cannot exceed the product’s instantaneous stress limit, such as yield stress or ultimate stress (assuming the product fails due to fatigue damage).
 The instantaneous stress limit varies depending on product construction.

-Additionally, the FDS uses the stress-strain curve to determine the acceleration amount, so the test acceleration is only as accurate as the m value.
+Additionally, the FDS uses the stress-strain curve to determine the acceleration, so the test acceleration is only as accurate as the m value.
 As the test acceleration level increases, the more important the m accuracy becomes.
 Some composite materials may make it difficult to estimate the m value.

 According to MIL-STD-810G, test engineers should not accelerate tests by applying excessive amplitudes “simply to achieve short test durations.
 Such excessive amplitudes may lead to wholly unrepresentative failures and cause suppliers to design material to withstand arbitrary tests rather than the in-service conditions” (p.
 237).

 The military standard also defines an exaggeration factor.
 “It is recommended that the exaggeration factor be kept to a minimum value consistent with the constraints of in-service time and desired time, and should generally not exceed values of 1.414^(S1/S2) or 2^(W(f)1/W(f)2).”
-According to this statement, for a material with m=7.5, the maximum ratio between the in-service time and test time can be 1.414^(7.5) ≈ 13.4.
+According to this statement, for material with an m value of 7.5, the maximum ratio between the in-service time and test time is 1.414^(7.5) ≈ 13.4.

-How Can I Create a Time-history File from PSDs?
+How Can I Create a Time-history File from a PSD?

 In VibrationVIEW, the simplest method to produce a time-history file from a PSD is to use the Random Import function.
 Import the PSD, run the test, and record the Ch1 time waveform.
 You can use demonstration mode or loop the drive to Ch1 with a short BNC cable.
-Connection to a shaker is unnecessary because a PSD is not uniquely associated with a time waveform.
-The FDS is a time-based algorithm; if you run the same PSD repeatedly, you will not get the same FDS but a good approximation.
+Connection to a shaker is unnecessary because a PSD is not unique to any time waveform.
+The FDS is a time-based algorithm; if you run the same PSD repeatedly, you will not produce the same FDS but a good approximation.

 A second option is to assume random phases using a tool like MATLAB, but the results would not be significantly different.